mjgs/mjgs.github.io/_posts/2022/2022-06-10-the-html5-phone.md

 - There are a lot of web developers out in the world at this stage {: refdef}

 Wouldn’t a [progressively enhanced OS]({{ site.baseurl }}/2022/06/10/os-progressive-enhancement.html) be cool?
-Always know, that the basic apps you need will always work, no matter what phone you have
+Always know, that the basic apps you need will always work, no matter what phone you have.

 It might not even be that difficult to start.
 Initially just create a bare minimum suite of apps, progressive enhancement style, that just do the very basics of the following apps: